Medication Disposal Drop Boxes

 Drop boxes are the best option for families and individuals to safely dispose of potentially harmful medications.
 Prescription medications, over-the-counter medications, and vitamins can be disposed of in the drop box.
 However, Sharps items, chemotherapy medication, and marijuana products may not be disposed of in drop boxes.
 Healthcare facility waste is also not permitted.

 The average American household contains four pounds of prescription and over-the-counter medications.
 Sheriff Jeff Shrader explains “this excess of medications enables opportunities for misuse and abuse, which can have very serious consequences.
 If medication is taken incorrectly or by people it was not intended for, it could even lead to death.”

-The Sheriff’s Office obtained its drop boxes through the Colorado Household Medication Take-Back Program, administered by the Colorado Department of Public Health & Environment.
+The Sheriff’s Office obtained its drop boxes through the Colorado Household Medication Take-Back Program, administered by the Colorado Department of Public Health & Environment (CDPHE).
 Medication collected in the boxes is securely packaged and shipped off-site, where it is converted to renewable energy.